Lens: Microsoft 3.8B Text-to-Image Model at 19% the Compute

 License and Access

 Lens is released under an MIT license and is available on GitHub and Hugging Face.
 The MIT license permits commercial use and modification.
-Microsoft's model card adds a research restriction: the team discourages production deployment without additional content moderation and safety validation in place.
+Microsoft's model card adds a research restriction.
+The team discourages production deployment without additional content moderation and safety validation in place.

 For teams testing the model for asset generation or concept art workflows, the 0.84 second turbo generation time on a single H100 makes iteration fast.
 For filmmakers who prefer a browser based image workspace without local GPU requirements, AI FILMS Studio provides cloud access to the latest generation models.